Vertrowd/Elites/README.md

 # Elites
-this is a project on
+This is a project on
 "Real Time Inventory Auditing System" which we made in the hackeron (hackathon) 2025 organised by Newton school of technology